Table of Contents

 Minimalist Coating Options

-Apart from increasing the packaging’s aesthetic and haptic appeal, a coating is also done in order to make the packaging dirt resistant.
+Apart from increasing the packaging’s aesthetic and haptic appeal, a coating is also applied in order to make the packaging dirt and scuff resistant.

-It is recommended to not use any type of coating if you are producing sustainable packaging for your products to limit chemicals on the material as much as possible.
+Note: We recommend not using any type of coating if you are producing sustainable packaging for your products to limit chemicals on the material as much as possible.

-However, if it is absolutely necessary that you require coating on your packaging, you can opt for:
+However, if it is absolutely necessary that you require coating on your packaging, there are sustainable options available.

-Aqueous coating is widely used for food, household products, and fast-consuming product packaging.
+Aqueous coating is standard for food, household products, and fast-consuming product packaging.

-Opting for a minimalist packaging design, on the other hand, can help you build a stronger brand without confusing your target consumers with unnecessary design elements.
+Opting for minimalist packaging design can help you build a stronger brand narrative without confusing your target consumers with unnecessary design elements.